michael5fry/Molecule_class/README.md

 Furthermore this molecule class requires that the File_Name is the same for each type of file e.g (h2o.out, h2o.xyz, h2o.fchk)

+### In this case the Molecule is called SIG779_close, to check its shape use Avogradro or Vesta

 ## CLASS METHODS